How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Bad Habits Form in Many Ways

-Common Mistakes That Keep You Stuck
+What Are Common Mistakes That Keep You Stuck?

 Relying on willpower alone.
 Willpower depletes throughout the day.
 Environmental design and if-then plans work when willpower fails.